OpenLabTools/OpenLabTools-web-interface/content.md

 ##### Implimenting Video monitor

 The Video monitor widget request images from the server as fast as possible to give a video like effect.
-The format of returned image from the Microscope class should be a "xmlrpc binary object".
+The format of returned image from the Device class should be a "xmlrpc binary object".
 There is an example using the camera module of raspberry pi:

     from cStringIO import StringIO
     from picamera import PiCamera
     import xmlrpclib

-    class Microscope():
+    class Device():
         def __init__(self):
             self.camera = PiCamera()
             self.camera.resolution = (320, 200)